How To Increase Submissions For Your Awards Program?

 10. Chat Support

 Besides including an FAQs section on your website, you need to consider having live chat support.
+Sometimes neither the FAQs nor the info email is not enough.

 Chat support is timely and provides personalized solutions for technical questions.